Basics of Nutrition: Vitamin Guide for Dog and Cat Owners

 Vitamin D

-Deficiency signs: Rickets in young pets, osteomalacia (soft bones) in adults.
+Deficiency signs: Rickets in young pets and osteomalacia (soft bones) in adults.

 Special note: Cats and dogs cannot make enough vitamin D from sunlight alone—dietary sources are essential.